-That doesn’t mean, however, that you can’t do anything to keep auto repair costs down.
+That doesn’t mean, however, that you can not do anything to keep auto repair costs down.
 There are some auto repair services that it’s simply not worth doing on your own; given that synthetic oil now only needs to be changed every 7,000 to 10,000 miles, for example, you probably won’t save enough to make changing your own oil worth it (especially since you’ll need to buy specialized equipment and probably pay disposal fees for the contaminated oil).
 But there are certain skills all drivers should have, both for financial and safety reasons.
 Here are five of the most important:

 What basic maintenance do you prefer to perform yourself in order to keep auto repair costs down, and what would you rather leave to the pros?
 Join the discussion in the comments.
 Lastly, we hope this article about auto skills and owning a driver's license has helped you.